Gambrinus: Gambrivius

 Gampar claims new lands east of the Rhine, including Flanders and Brabant, and founds the towns of Cambrai and Hamburg.
 The names of both these towns were theorized to be cognates of Gambrivius, as one of Hamburg's ancient Latin names was alleged to be Gambrivium.

 One of Aventinus' sources was Officina (1503), an encyclopedia compiled by French scholar Jean Tixier de Ravisi.
 This work purported that Tuisto and Gambrivius were giants descended from Noah.
 But Jean Tixier had only catalogued and reported a conjecture made in the name of the Hellenistic-era historian Berossus, by the fraudster Annio da Viterbo (1498), who had previously used the same hypothesis to postulate an ancestry for the Gauls.

 Some Francophone and Germanophone scholars reject the others' claim to Gambrinus as an appropriation of one of their own cultural heroes.
 Aventinus' account did not just establish a claim to Gambrivius, but to a glorious ancestry and heritage.
 The myths also reimagined Gambrivius as a catalyst for the enlargement of the territory of a Germanic people (the Gambrivii), and made him a divine conduit into Germania for the Egyptians' ancient beer lore.

 In 1543, Hans Guldenmundt published a series of 12 broadside prints of "ancestors and early kings of the Germans".
 The series includes Tuiscon (Tuisto) and Gambrivius, Charlemagne, and other kings historical and mythological.
 The heading for Gambrivius translates as "Gampar, King of Brabant and Flanders".
 Aventinus' contemporary Burkard Waldis (c.
 1490–1556) wrote a descriptive verse for each of the 12 kings in the series.
 The verses for Gampar and Tuiscon recapitulate what Aventinus recorded in Annals of Bavaria.

+During the 16th century, the name 'Gambrivius' was corrupted into the form 'Gambrinus', as the legendary beer king would be known from thereon.

 John I, Duke of Brabant

-One of the persons theorised to be the basis for the Gambrinus character is John I (c.
-1252–1294) of the Duchy of Brabant, which was a wealthy, beer-producing jurisdiction that encompassed Brussels among other cities.
-The brewers' guild in Brussels may have made the Duke an honorary member and hung his portrait in their meeting hall.

-In his 1874 monograph on Gambrinus, the Belgian political activist and historian Victor Coremans reported that references to Brabant and Flanders in Gambrinus legends seemed to be relatively recent.
-However, he also reports a similarity between the likeness of John I on his tomb and the faces in some illustrations of Gambrinus.
-John's name, too, has a hypothetical connection to Gambrinus: In Dutch he was sometimes known as Jan Primus, and in French as Jean Primus.
-Jan and Jean are renderings of John in Dutch and French, respectively, and Primus is Latin for "the first".
-The name Gambrinus might be a corruption of one of these names.
-Dutch and French were principal languages in the County of Flanders and the Duchy of Brabant, and Latin was a language used by scholars and learned people.